kursatkara/KARA-Lab-at-OSU/content/publication/sweeping-jet-impinging/index.md

 # Summary.
 An optional shortened abstract.
 summary: We investigated the heat transfer of a sweeping jet impinging on a flat wall and analyzed the unsteady flow structures using proper orthogonal decomposition.
 We observed that two distinct regions of local Nusselt number formed along the wall correlating with flow structures.

-tags: ["Sweeping Jet Actuator", "SWJ", "Heat Transfer", "Wall Impinging Jet", "Unsteady Flow", "Nusselt number", "Proper Orthogonal Decomposition", "Particle Image Velocimetry", "PIV"]
+tags: ["Sweeping Jet Actuator", "SWJ", "Heat Transfer", "Wall Impinging Jet", "Unsteady", "Flow", "Nusselt", "Proper Orthogonal Decomposition", "Particle Image Velocimetry", "PIV"]

 # Display this page in the Featured widget?
 featured: true